Are you one of the 10 million people in the UK, aged 15-69 years, who suffer from migraine symptoms? We feel your pain...

 He adds: 'This study is an excellent example of how probiotics can have profound and beneficial effects on distant parts of the body.
 As such, individuals suffering from migraine may wish to consider probiotics as an adjunct to their regular management routine.'
 Try Bio-Kult's Migréa (60 capsules, Boots (opens in new tab) | £20).

 Dehydration may be more common than people realise at causing migraine symptoms.
-Even mild dehydration can be a trigger.
+Even mild dehydration can be a trigger, making drinking water of the easiest natural headache remedies (opens in new tab) around.

 When those who suffer from migraines become run down due to not receiving enough water or fluids throughout the day you're risking a migraine.
 When this happens, your brain temporarily shrinks or contracts due to the loss in fluids.
 You may also feel tired, weak and very thirsty.
 You may then feel a headache come on due to the brain pulling away from the skull, resulting in pain which we feel as migraines.